Data -- nonlinear trend

 Exercise 4.18 Perform the following simulation study:

-Compare graphically the two samples of CV bandwidths.
-To do so, show in a plot the log-transformed kdes for the two samples and imitate the display given in 4.5.
+1. Compare graphically the two samples of ˆh0 and ˆh1.
+To do so, show in a plot the log-transformed kdes for the two samples and imitate the display given in Figure 4.5.
+Does it seem to be any type of stochastic dominance (check Section 6.2.1) between ˆh0 and ˆh1?

 Exercise 4.19 Perform the following simulation study for each of the local constant and local linear estimators.

-- Plot the fit as a line.
-Trick: adjust the transparency of each line for better visualization.
+4. Plot the fits as curves.
+Trick: adjust the transparency of each curve for better visualization.

 # Generate some data with bimodal density